steinbergmedia/vst3_example_plugin_hello_world/README.md

 # Hello World VST 3

-This is a simple Hello World VTS 3 FX plug-in to demonstrate how to use the VST 3 SDK as an external project.
+This is a simple Hello World VST 3 FX plug-in to demonstrate how to use the VST 3 SDK as an external project.

 > This plug-in was generated with the VST 3 Project Generator